 Unfortunately, there isn't a cure for gout.
 However, it can be managed with medication, diet and exercise.
-The Singapore General Hospital (SGH) shares more.
+The Department of Rheumatology and Immunology from Singapore General Hospital (SGH) shares more.

 Dr Tan York Kiat, Senior Consultant, Department of Rheumatology and Immunology at